abusedmedia/Presenta-WWW/content/legal/privacy-policy.md

 # Privacy Policy

-This document informs you about how we respect your privacy regarding any information we may collect from the website and from the application hosted on the **presenta.cc** domain.
+This document informs you about how we respect your privacy regarding any information we might collect from the website and from the application hosted on the **presenta.cc** domain.

 ## Information we collect